gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 ```

 # Conclusion
-Conditional types can be a bit fragile, especially when generic code is involved.
+Conditional types can be a bit fragile, especially in generic code.

 In this post, we looked at a way of having conditional logic without conditional types, using TypeScript’s overloads feature together with `this` annotations.